 Eating the skin on a russet potato, for instance, provides more nutrients than the interior of the potato.
 Not only is the skin nutritious, but It also has a lot of fiber, half of which comes from the skin.

-WHAT IS A LEEK AND HOW ARE LEEKS DIFFERENT THAN ONIONS?
+WHAT IS A LEEK, AND HOW ARE LEEKS DIFFERENT THAN ONIONS?

 COOKING THE POTATO LEEK SOUP IN LAYERS AND STAGES HELPS BRING OUT THE SAVORY FLAVORS

-Once translucent, add the chopped potatoes, cover the potatoes with 4 cups on vegetables broth, and then add the seasonings and herbs.
+Once translucent, add the chopped potatoes, cover the potatoes with 4 cups of vegetable broth, and add the seasonings and herbs.
 Then, I bring it to a boil to help the flavors mesh, lowering the temperature to simmer, and cooking covered for 30 minutes.

 So, I only remove half the soup, place it in my Nutri-bullet blender, and blend until smooth.